betterscientificsoftware/bssw.io/Articles/Blog/2021-03-siam-cse21-retrospective.md

 Collected presentations DOI: [10.6084/m9.figshare.c.5321426](https://doi.org/10.6084/m9.figshare.c.5321426) | SIAM program pages: [MS68](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=70202)

-This session included and introduction to the [Better Scientific Software Fellowship program](https://bssw.io/pages/bssw-fellowship-program) and talks from several recent fellows describing their work.
+This minisymposium included an introduction to the [Better Scientific Software Fellowship program](https://bssw.io/pages/bssw-fellowship-program) and talks from several recent fellows describing their work.
 The program helps expand the community of researchers contributing to the discussion about how to improve developer productivity and software sustainability of scientific codes.
 The speakers in this session presented work on teaching scientific software development practices to those without experience in software development; assessing the state of the art in testing practices for scientific software and how to improve them; understanding and tuning floating point precision; and a modular course design for teaching graduate students best practices for development of research software.

 <!-- Hai Ah's original
 The Better Scientific Software (BSSw) Fellowship program fosters and promotes practices, processes and tools to improve developer productivity and software sustainability of scientific codes.
 BSSw Fellows are chosen annually to develop a funded activity, such as organizing a workshop, preparing a tutorial, or creating content to engage the scientific software community that promotes BETTER scientific software.
 This minisymposium sets the stage by Hai Ah Nam, BSSw Fellowship Coordinator, presenting the BSSw Fellowship Program Overview, followed by four (4) BSSw Fellowship alumni sharing their work addressing a diverse range of scientific software topics: